rneag/GwentStone/README.md

   * **setup**/
     * *Action* - contains the name of the game command and its arguments
     * *Game* - the basic implementation of a game, which is made up of more matches
-    * *Match* - the execution of all commands specific to a match of GwentStone
+    * *Match* - the execution of all commands specific to a match of StoneBound
     * *MatchInfo* - the information about players' decks and heroes for each match
     * *Player* - contains the information about the player's deck, hand, hero and mana count
   * **resources**/